 - Made of Iron: Literally, via Voluntary Shapeshifting.

 - Martial Pacifist

-- Things like this disturbed then-Editor-in-Chief Jim Shooter to no end, finally leading him to not only demand in no uncertain terms an end to the relationship arc, but to personally write a story arc in Secret Wars in which Colossus falls in love out of nowhere to force a "breakup" story in Uncanny X-Men.
-To be fair, it was an awesome story, that started out a Tearjerker and ended with Colossus on the wrong end of a Curb-Stomp Battle administered by Juggernaut...
+- May-September Romance: His and Kitty's relationship dates back to roughly when she was fifteen and he was at least eighteen (but certainly not more than twenty).
+This caused him a lot of angst at the time.
+When a depressed Kitty wants to consummate their relationship before a battle, he refuses due to her age.
+Things like this disturbed then-Editor-in-Chief Jim Shooter to no end, finally leading him to not only demand in no uncertain terms an end to the relationship arc, but to personally write a story arc in Secret Wars in which Colossus falls in love out of nowhere to force a "breakup" story in Uncanny X-Men.
+They finally consummated their relationship in Astonishing X-Men.

 - Pillars of Moral Character: Depending on the Writer